fgaudo/fgaudo_functional/README.md

 ## Usage

 There are two ways to use this library.
-1) A more object-oriented approach which uses builders to chain methods and build the functional types.
+1) A more object-oriented way which uses builders to chain methods and build the functional types.
-2) A more functional approach which sequentially pipes functions to get a result.
+2) A more functional way which sequentially pipes functions to get a result.

 Object-oriented:
 ```dart